ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we are praying for the [Afar people](https://prayercast.com/afar.html) of Ethiopia
+This week we are praying for [Eritrea](/prayer/notes/eritrea.html)

-If you missed it, last week was [the launch of the Makhua Bible](/prayer/notes/makhuas.html) in Northern Mozambique
+If you missed it, last week was [Afar people](https://prayercast.com/afar.html) of Ethiopia

 ## Prayer App